Chernoff Hall

 [photo of Chernoff Hall]

-Established through the efforts of the Chernoff family, this $59 million, state of the art facility has been home to the Department of Chemistry since its completion in the Fall of 2002.
+This $59 million, state of the art facility was established through the efforts of the Chernoff family.
+It has been the home of the Department of Chemistry since its completion in the Fall of 2002.

-The project was accomplished through the "Campaign For Queen's" with the support of the Ontario Government SuperBuild program, the Ontario Innovation Trust, and the Canada Foundation for Innovation, as well as from private donations, most notably from the Chernoff family.
+The project was accomplished through the "Campaign For Queen's" with the support of the Ontario Government SuperBuild program, the Ontario Innovation Trust, the Canada Foundation for Innovation, and private donations, most notably from the Chernoff family.

 [photo of Chernoff Hall Auditorium]